whtcorpsinc/einsteindb-prod/lenin/README.md

 2. remote transactions are transacted on top of the shared root
 3. local transactions are transacted

-Generally, intuition about the transactor's behaviour applies to reasoning about Tolstoy's sync as well.
+Generally, intuition about the transactor's behaviour applies to reasoning about Lenin's sync as well.
 If a transaction "makes sense", it will be applied.

-Remote transactions are applied "as-is", with an exception of the `causecausetxInstance` - it must be preserved, and so the datom describing it is re-written prior to application to use the `(transaction-causetx)` transaction function.
+Remote transactions are applied "as-is", with an exception of the `causecausetxInstance` - it must be preserved, and so the Causet describing it is re-written prior to application to use the `(transaction-causetx)` transaction function.

 Local transactions are rewritten to use tempids instead of their entids if they are assertions, and `(lookup-ref a v)` form in cases of retractions - but only if `lookup-ref` is guaranteed to succeed, otherwise retractions are dropped on the floor.
 Cases where local retractions are dropped:
 - we're retracting an entitiy which isn't `:edb/unique`